chummer5a/chummer5a/Chummer/docs/wiki/Armor.md

       <name />
     </mods>

 **name** (required): specifies an Armor Modification that comes pre-installed with the Armor.
 This node may appear multiple times.
 The value entered here must match the name of an Armor Modification.
-See [**mod** Node](#mod) for more information.
+See [**Mod** Node](#mod) for more information.
 This node may also have the ''rating'' attribute which specifies the Rating of the Armor Modification installed. (`<name rating="4">My Armor Mod</name>`)

 ## gears
     <gears>